menu icon

 ✏️ Things To Note:

 1. Yarn.
 For these crochet eggs, I used scrap yarn, making this project an excellent way to use up any leftover yarn you may have!
+My crochet rainbow keychain pattern also uses scrap yarn if you have a lot of little bits of yarn!
 Since the eggs are small and don’t require much yarn, it’s a perfect opportunity to repurpose those scraps that are too small for other projects.

 2. Hook Size.
 In terms of hook size, I used a 3.5mm hook to achieve a tighter stitch and a neat finish.
 However, if you’d like to create larger eggs, feel free to switch to a larger hook while following the same pattern.
 Adjusting the hook size will give you more flexibility to make eggs in different sizes, whether you want a bigger or smaller look.

 3. Finished Size.
 The finished egg size is approximately 3 inches tall, which makes it just the right size for an Easter decoration or a fun, miniature gift.
+Or turn it into a keychain like my crochet bunny keychain pattern!
 The small size is also great for adding details like faces or accessories without overwhelming the design.
 No matter how you choose to customize your crochet eggs, this pattern is versatile and fun to make, whether you're using scraps or planning a specific color scheme.

 🪡 Materials Needed